jeffmitchel/meteor-local-persist/README.md

 LocalPersist(collection, key);
 ```

 Collection is the Meteor Collection to be persisted.
-Key is a string value that will be used to for the key to browser storage.
+Key is a string value used as the access key for browser storage.

 ### Methods: